Potato pancake (Crique Ardéchoise)

 What makes Ardèche cooking distinctive

-Whatever pan you use, be generous with the butter and olive oil.
-The mixture should sizzle when it hits the pan, not sit in silence.
-And once it is in, leave it.
-The crique Ardéchoise will tell you when it is ready to flip.
-The edges will look set and the kitchen will smell extraordinary.
+Whichever pan you use, be generous with the butter and olive oil.
+The mixture should sizzle as soon as it hits the heat.
+After that, you wait.
+The crique ardéchoise will tell you when it is ready to turn: the edges look firm and the smell in the kitchen suddenly becomes impossible to ignore.

 Serving it